digolds/url_shorten_service/introduction.md

 Although you can visit the url shorten service by typing [digolds.top](https://digolds.top) in browser, however, there are still some of things need to get done before go to production.
 That is, a fire wall should be configured to API Gateway in order to prohibit unhealthy traffics such as robot traffics.
 Instead, authentication and authority should be added to API Gateway in order to seperate url resources by individual.

-For a better user experience, there should have a url resources management portal, which can show how popular the url in what platform is, including some metric such as click through rate for urls.
+For a better user experience, there should have a url resources management portal, which can show how popular the urls in what platform is, including some metric such as click through rate for urls.

 ## Source Code

-The source code is compose of handlers, terraform, views, swagger-ui, and tests. you can use code in terraform folder to provision infrastructures in AWS.
+The source code is compose of handlers, terraform, views, swagger-ui, tests, and is hosted in github.
+The AWS resources are provisioned by terraform tool, so, the terraform folder contains 2 groups, one for staing, the other is for prod.

 The IAM read access credential is showed below.
 Feel free to play it around and give any feedbacks as good ideas appearing in your mind!